thunderdust/Solaris/catalog.md

 3. Design a deal submission function for sales representatives.
 Use elegant user interfaces and workflow to simplify the process of submission.
 Use input validations and auto-completion where applicable to reduce the chance for errors and increase the efficiency.

 ### [User C]
 Post/Position:
+After-sales Service Agent

+IT literacy:
+Medium IT knowledge; Understand basic knowledge about laptop software and hardware

+Frequency of using the software:
+Daily

+Purpose of using the software:

+1. Process after-sale service requests of replacement and repair from clients

+Situation of using the software:

+1. When a customer calls service center and asks for replacement / repair of the laptop he purchased, after-sales service agents need to handle the request and serve as mediator between customer and the company.

+Describe what user expects.

+1. Conveniently check customer's purchase records and get crucial information as purchased model, purchased date, warranty length etc.

+    Looking for particular customer's purchase information such as purchased model, purchased date, warranty length from hundreds of different records manually is way to slow for a customer to wait for.
+The quality of after-sales service will be largely affected by this slow responding time.
+Maintenance of all such information is also difficult and troublesome.
+After-sales agents need a faster and more convenient way to do this indeed.

+Your proposal to solve the object

+1. Use our application Solaris to maintain purchase records and use the after-sales function of Solaris to help the services.
+The agent can conveniently obtain customer's record within a second by searching it with customer's order number, or name, or contact number.
+And the purchased date, warranty length, whether warranty has expired (with a status of YES or NO) will be automatically displayed when the record is been found.
+Agents can save huge amount of time finding the customer's purchase information, checking with customer about the warranty status, and validating it.
+It is also so easy to process this service request after the call as it is still within the same application system.
+With our application, the after-sales services will be largely improved, which contributes a crucial part to the sales performance as customers value after-sales services a lot when it comes to laptop purchase, and poor services bring the company a damaged reputation.

+### [User D]

+Post/Position:
 Marketing Executive